jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 * **Monitoring and Evaluation**: Implement mechanisms to regularly monitor data management practices and measure their effectiveness against defined metrics.
 * **Continuous Improvement**: Use feedback from monitoring and evaluation to continuously improve data management processes.

-Let's now use three companies as example: one small tech startup in Initial phase, a medium-sized retail company in Repeatable, and a multinational corporation in Managed phase.
+Let's now use three companies as examples: one small tech startup in the Initial phase, a medium-sized retail company in the Repeatable phase, and a multinational corporation in the Managed phase.

 The small company, with a few dozen employees, has data scattered across various platforms (e.g., Google Sheets, Dropbox, a simple database).
 Data management practices are informal, leading to inefficiencies and data quality issues.
 They plan to advance by implementing the following steps:
 * **Assessment**: The startup recognizes the need for structured data management to support growth.